 Esquire Men's Clothing Store continues to serve the greater Astoria and Queens area, as it has for over thirty years.
 The shop is owned and managed by Frank and Kevin Adhami, and their father, who is in his eighties, still visits the store on an almost weekly basis.

 Esquire is located along Steinway Street between 30th and 31st streets.
 The store contains a wide selection of men's coats, suits, casual wear, shoes and men's accessories like belts and ties.

 This story will provide some information about the store itself as well as fashion recommendations for the Spring and for job hunters.

 Click this link to view a story written on Men's Clothing In Astoria Queens NY.
 Click here for men's clothing stores in NYC, and here to buy Stone Rose shirts in NYC, and here to buy Alberto pants in NYC, and here to buy Eton shirts and here to buy Hugo Boss sneakers in NYC.
 Click here for Astoria / LIC Queens tile stores serving Brooklyn, Greenpoint & Williamsburg or here for abayas in Queens & Brooklyn NYC and for hijabs in Queens & Brooklyn NYC.

 Queens Farmers Markets

-Click the link below to see a listing of the Queens Farmers Markets 2012 including links to maps.
-Click the other link below for a listing of the Queens Street Fairs schedule of 2012 including dates and maps showing their locations.
-We'll be updating this info before the first Queens street fair begins in April.
+Click the link below to see a listing of the Queens Farmers Markets operating during the rest of the 2018 season including links to maps.
+Click the other link below for an updated list of Queens Street Fairs schedule of 2018 through the first couple of months of the 2018 season, including dates and maps showing their locations.
+We will continue updating and adding to the street fair calendar throughout the season.

 Queens Real Estate